NextPlayBro

 Step 1: Use Shared Calendars

-Shared calendars are one of the most powerful collaboration tools in Outlook.
+Shared calendars are one of the most useful collaboration features in Outlook.
+They give your entire team visibility into schedules and availability.

 You can: